 Young Factor Project

-The partnership with the Osservatorio Permanente Giovani-Editori (Young Publishers’ Forum) for the Young Factor project continued in 2022, with the aim of supporting young people’s critical reading and economic and financial literacy.
-The initiative succeeded in continuing with the project in schools, involving over 661,000 pupils.
+The partnership with the Osservatorio Permanente Giovani-Editori for the Young Factor project continued in 2024, with the aim of supporting critical reading and economic and financial literacy among young people.

 Image of people